 - Disclaimer – You might have some information you want every listener to know before they listen to your episode.
 You might warn them of spoilers, explain that your content doesn’t count as legal or medical advice, or let listeners know that you’ll be discussing a mature subject.

-Your outro is the skillful conclusion that completes your episode package and drives listeners to take action.
-It isn’t as critical to the success of your episode as your intro (many people will close out of your episode as soon as they hear the outro music), but it’s still an important part of a professional presentation.
+The podcast outro is where you break way from the episode’s subject and wrap up some podcast business.
+This is where you’ll complete your episode and drive listeners to take action.
+Your outro isn’t as critical to the success of your episode as your intro (many people will close out of your episode as soon as they hear the outro music), but it’s still an important part of a professional presentation.

 You can use the same music as your intro, but you’ll want to record a new voiceover.
 Use this time to express your gratitude and ask your listeners to take action.
 You might ask them to…

 - Leave a review on their favorite platform.